N3-uchimura/02_aozoraScraper/README.md

 5. All finished, csv files will be on "output" directory.

 ## Features
-+ You can change default language to English by pressing "Config" button and checkout "japanese".
++ You can change default language to English by pressing "Config" button and check off "japanese".

 ## Author
 N3-Uchimura